ShipChain/smart-contracts/README.md

 If you need to test with a single test file, you can do that by `bin/truffle test test/TEST_FILE_NAME.js`

+## Style Convention

+The inline documentation of the solidity source files in this project follows the [NATSpec Format](https://solidity.readthedocs.io/en/v0.5.10/natspec-format.html).

 ## Local Security Check
 To run `securify` locally, you can run this command,
 ```bash